GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/advanced_quickstart/ADVANCED_QUICKSTART.md

 ## Overview

-This quickstart is a more advanced version of this [Quickstart](../quickstart/QUICKSTART.md) which showcases additional cloud deploy features.
+This quickstart is a more advanced version of this [Quickstart](../quickstart/QUICKSTART.md) which showcases how to make canary deployments with the Vertex AI custom target.

 In this quickstart you will:

-1. Import multiples Vertex AI models into model registry and create two endpoints: a development and production endpoint.
+1. Import multiple Vertex AI models into model registry and create two endpoints: development and production.
 2. Define a Cloud Deploy delivery pipeline, custom target type for Vertex AI, and two targets.
 3. Create an initial Cloud Deploy Release, deploy it to the dev target adn then promote it to the prod target.
 4. Create a second Cloud Deploy release, deploy it to the dev target, and then use canary strategy to gradually roll it out to the production target.

 ## 1. Clone Repository

-Clone this repository and navigate to the quickstart directory (`cloud-deploy-samples/custom-targets/vertex-ai/quickstart`) since the commands provided expect to be executed from that directory.
+Clone this repository and navigate to the quickstart directory (`cloud-deploy-samples/custom-targets/vertex-ai/quickstart`) to execute the commands in this document.

 ## 2. Environment variables